How to Evaluate Threat Intelligence Providers & Business Solutions

 If only we could predict the future, it would be far less difficult to plan for it.

-In this post, we’ll discuss how a modern threat intelligence and risk detection solution can help you identify threats faster and what to look for when evaluating solution providers.
+In this post, we’ll discuss how a modern threat intelligence and risk detection solution can help you identify threats faster—and what to look for when evaluating solution providers.

 - Workplace fires: According to data from the National Fire Protection Association (NFPA), a fire is reported somewhere in the U.S. every 24 seconds.
 Of these incidents, approximately one-third of fires occur in or around structures, accounting for significant loss of life and property damages in excess of $12 billion annually.

 From chemical spills, dangerous materials, and pollutants to the risk of infectious diseases in a given region or community, employers must continually monitor employees’ working conditions to reduce their exposure to potential hazards.
-Some of the most common categories of threats organizations should monitor include:
+Some of the most common categories of external threats organizations should monitor include:

-- Natural Disasters: From earthquakes and tsunamis to volcanic activity and rapidly developing wildfires, natural disasters can create mass destruction with little notice.
-More than 1,300 earthquakes with a magnitude of 5 or more have occurred every year since 2000, causing upwards of $3-4 billion annually in economic losses.
+- Natural disasters: From earthquakes and tsunamis to volcanic activity and rapidly developing wildfires, natural disasters can create mass destruction with little notice.
+More than 1,300 earthquakes with a magnitude of 5 or more have occurred every year since 2000, causing upwards of $3–4 billion annually in economic losses.

-Organizational Benefits of a Threat Intelligence Solution
+Organizational Benefits of Threat Intelligence Services

 Here are a few key benefits of using a third-party threat intelligence solution: